-As a child of the 70s I grew up with the security of NHS always being there for me.
-I suffered with severe asthma throughout my childhood and spent many days and nights in hospital receiving nebulisers and oxygen.
-The wards were a place of safety for me, the panic that engulfed me as my chest tightened was relieved by presence of the nurses and doctors around me.
+As a child of the 70s, I grew up with the security of NHS always being there for me.
+I suffered from severe asthma throughout my childhood and spent many days and nights in hospital receiving nebulisers and oxygen.
+The wards were a place of safety for me, the panic that engulfed me as my chest tightened was relieved by the presence of the nurses and doctors around me.
 They were my saviours.
 They were always there for me and they never once let me down.
 Many years later in 2001 I qualified as a doctor and have spent most of my adult life working as an NHS employee.
 My childhood experiences of the NHS strongly influenced my decision to study Medicine and become a doctor.

 What was life like before the NHS?

 Life in Britain without the NHS is almost unthinkable now but it wasn’t always this way.
 Less than 70 years ago, in a time when many of our grandparents were still alive, healthcare was something of a luxury.
 Harry Leslie Smith, a 91-year-old RAF veteran born into an impoverished mining family, recalls life in Britain before the NHS in an article for NewStatesman: